 Our lead product candidate, AT-001, is a novel ARI with broad systemic exposure and peripheral nerve permeability that we are developing for the treatment of DbCM, a fatal fibrosis of the heart, for which no treatments are available.
-We recently completed a Phase 1a/1b clinical trial evaluating AT-001 in 80 patients with type 2 diabetes, in which we observed a favorable safety and tolerability profile.
+We recently completed a Phase 1/2 clinical trial evaluating AT-001 in 80 patients with type 2 diabetes, in which no drug-related adverse effects or tolerability issues were observed.
 This trial also demonstrated target engagement and proof of biological activity, as measured by reduction in sorbitol, a biomarker of AR activity.
 We plan to initiate a pivotal Phase 2/3 clinical trial of AT-001 for the treatment of DbCM in 2019.